RafaGago/mini-async-log/README.md

 Minimal Asynchronous Logger (MAL)
 -----------
 A non feature-bloated asynchronous data logger.
-Sponsored by my employer **Diadrom AB.**
+Sponsored by my former employer **Diadrom AB.**

 We just wanted an asynchronous logger that can be used from many dynamically loaded libraries without doing link-time hacks like linking static and hiding symbols and some other "niceties".